 Compiling and Building Cubes

-This chapter describes how to compile and build cubes.
-It includes the following topics:
+This article describes how to compile and build cubes.

 During the build process, users cannot execute queries.
 (However, if a query is currently running, you can build the cube.)